algosphere/algo-website/content/en/_index.md

 # Official communications
 The Algosphere's only official vehicle for external communications is its website.
 Individual allies may not speak officially on behalf of the Algosphere, although [designated spokespeople](mandates) may be named for specific issues on a case-by-case basis.
 The Algosphere publishes a collaborative newsletter called the *AlgoNews* that gives allies and invitees a space to express their own ideas and opinions about various issues, without necessarily reflecting the Alliance's official positions.

 [^1]: The name "Algosphere" was created from the two Greek roots for domain ("sphere") and suffering ("algo").
-The Alliance's logo represents the world (the Earth) surrounded by neurons and synapses, which symbolise both suffering and a circle of mutual aid.
+The Alliance's logo represents the world (the Earth) with neurons and synapses, which symbolise both suffering and a circle of mutual aid.